Deciding Isomorphy using Dehn fillings, the splitting case: Canonical splittings and deformation spaces of relatively hyperbolic groups

 The proof of this Theorem follows from the next two lemmas.

-\begin{lemma} If $T$ is a $(G,\calP)$-tree satisfying (\ref{it:JSJ-part1}) of Proposition \ref{prop:jsj-charac-1} and is such that whenever $b$ is a black vertex of valence $2$, whose neighbors both carry $(QH)$ groups, at least one edge is essential, then $T$ is in the same deformation space than $T_\bbJ$. \end{lemma}
+\begin{lemma} If $T$ is a $(G,\calP)$-tree satisfying (\ref{it:JSJ-part1}) of Proposition \ref{prop:jsj-charac-1} and is such that whenever $b$ is a non-parabolic black vertex of valence $2$, whose neighbours both carry $\QH$ groups, at least one edge is essential, then $T$ is in the same deformation space as $T_\bbJ$. \end{lemma}

 \begin{proof} By \cite{Forester_2002} it suffices to show that any vertex stabilizer of $T$ is elliptic in $T_\bbJ$, and that any vertex stabilizer of $T_\bbJ$ is elliptic in $T$.
 Actually, we will make a symmetric argument.
 We first use the universal compatibility of $T_\bbJ$: there exists a $(G,\calP)$-tree $\hat{T}$ collapsing on $T_\bbJ$ and on $T$.
 Now we are in the following setting: given two $(G,\calP)$-trees $T_1, T_2$ satisfying the assumption of the Lemma, and refined by a same tree $\hat{T}$, we must prove that vertex stabilizers in $T_1$ are elliptic in $T_2$.